nielslerche/fizzbuzz/README.md

-"Implementation of \"FizzBuzz\" in Python which generates a harcoded FizzBuzz implementation in Python."
+Implementation of "FizzBuzz" in Python which generates a harcoded FizzBuzz implementation in Python.

 ```
 for x in range(1, 101):